wjasonhuang/python_utils/concurrency/notes.md

 ```
 Four conditions for deadlock: (all 4 conditions must hold for deadlock to occur)
 1. Mututal Exclusoin
     *  At least one held resource must be non-sharable
 2. Hold and Wait
     * There exists a process holding a resource and waiting for another
 3. No preemption
     * Resources cannot be preempted
 4. Cicular Wait
     * There exists a set of processes {P1, .., Pn}, such that P1 is waiting for P2, P2 for P3, ..., Pn for P1

+In computing, preemption is the act of temporarily interrupting a task being carried out by a computer system, without requiring its cooperation, and with the intention of resuming the task at a later time.
+Such changes of the executed task are known as context switches.
+It is normally carried out by a privileged task or part of the system known as a preemptive scheduler, which has the power to preempt, or interrupt, and later resume, other tasks in the system.

 ## Livelock:
 A livelock on the other hand is almost similar to a deadlock, except that the states of the processes involved in a livelock constantly keep on changing with regard to one another, none progressing.